 Name: The Fallen

-Thanks to Goktimus Prime for loaning me The Fallen, making this review possible (I have since acquired The Fallen).
+Thanks to Goktimus Prime for loaning me The Fallen for this review

 TRANSFORMATION TO ROBOT MODE